cedarwud/png2svg/README.md

 - `expected.png` is optional and only used when `expected.svg` is missing.
 - `input.png` is the FAST convert input (rasterized from `expected.svg`).
 - `input_hard.png` is the HARD convert input (deterministically degraded from `input.png`).
+- Hard-tier inputs live under `datasets/regression_hard_v1/` and use `input.png` as a fig1-like degraded input.

 Classifier schema: see `docs/CLASSIFIER.md`.
 Extractor schema: see `docs/EXTRACTOR.md`.